basecamp/bcx-api/sections/documents.md

 Get documents
 -------------

-* `GET /projects/1/documents.json` shows documents for this project ordered alphabetically by `title`.
+* `GET /projects/1/documents.json` shows documents in one project.
-* `GET /documents.json` shows documents for all projects.
+* `GET /documents.json` shows documents in all projects.

 ```json
 [